-Please note: The physical address is not computable with Google Maps or any GPS units as it is not a true postal address.
+Please note: The physical address may not be computable with Google Maps or other GPS units as it is not a true postal address.
 You can use Lake George city as a reference point and then follow the directions below.